gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 He hesitated, then shook he head.
 "No. That was three years ago.
 I just put the pages back in the box, and put the box on the shelf.
 I didn't think it was any of my business.
 I don't even think I'd met any Aphsi back then.
-But\..."
+But..."
 He shook his head.
 "I just couldn't let go of it.
 Or it couldn't let go of me.
 I started asking questions, and reading.
 About a year ago I met a caravaneer who told me about the Other Hand, about what happened to bandits who tried to raid the Aphsi.
 And then I went to